web-platform-tests/wpt.fyi/api/query/cache/README.md

 1. At least 4GB of RAM (8GB+ preferable).
 The searchcache loves RAM more than Chrome does.
 1. A GCP [service account](https://cloud.google.com/iam/docs/understanding-service-accounts)
-   with the role Cloud Datastore User for the `wptdashboard-staging` project.
+   with the role 'Cloud Datastore User' for the `wptdashboard-staging` project.
+   The key JSON file for this account must be available locally (called `gcp.json` in this README).

 ### Building